Phosphorus halide: Oxidation state +2

 Phosphorus(II) halides may be prepared by passing an electric discharge through a mixture of the trihalide vapour and hydrogen gas.
 The relatively stable diphosphorus tetraiodide is known to have a trans, bent configuration similar to hydrazine and finds some uses in organic syntheses, the others are of purely academic interest at the present time.
 Diphosphorus tetrabromide is particularly poorly described.
 They are subhalides of phosphorus.

+P_{2}Br_{4} is a very unstable, highly reactive compound.